-The Company used applied to small businesses in 2019 and the first quarter of 2020.
+The Company used applied to small businesses the first quarter of 2020.
 Unified simplified tax was levied on profit before tax at 15 percent.
-In the remaining part of 2020, the corporate tax rate of 20% payable by corporate entities in the Russia on taxable profits (as defined) under tax law was applied.
+In the remaining part of 2020 and 2021, the corporate tax rate of 20% payable by corporate entities in the Russia on taxable profits (as defined) under tax law was applied.